 16. Those People (2015)

-Set in Manhattan, “Those People” follows the story of Charlie, a gay painter, and his complex love triangle between his childhood friend Sebastian and his new acquaintance, successful pianist Tim.
-It balances the importance of loving oneself in order to love others and the pain and suffering of love and life can bring when stuck in difficult emotional situations.
-Highly relatable, it portrays an honest and concrete perspective on characters that truly feel real when following through this complex-driven beautiful story that can seem harsh and soft simultaneously.
+Set in Manhattan, ‘Those People’ follows the story of Charlie, a gay painter, and his complex love triangle between his childhood friend Sebastian and his new acquaintance, a successful pianist named Tim.
+It balances the importance of loving oneself in order to love others and the pain and suffering that love and life can bring when stuck in difficult emotional situations.
+This is a must-watch for cinephiles who love emotional, dramatic stuff.

 Read More: Sexiest Movies on Netflix